Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Study Design

-\paragraph{\textbf{3.
-Supervised learning approach.}} In the third step of our study (Stage 3 of Figure~\ref{fig_methodology}), we used the labeled dataset to train a supervised classification model for ATD detection.
-Since supervised learning methods require annotated data, our dataset provides the necessary examples for the model to learn from.
-By analyzing the patterns in these labeled textual descriptions, the model can then automatically classify new, unseen issues as either ATD or Non-ATD.
+\paragraph{\textbf{4.
+Supervised Learning with Active Learning.}} After constructing the labeled dataset, we used it to train supervised classification models for ATD detection.
+Since supervised learning requires annotated examples, the labeled issue dataset provides the basis for learning textual patterns that distinguish ATD from Non{-}ATD issues.

+To reduce labeling effort, we employed active learning with a BERT-based model that iteratively selects the most informative samples for annotation.
+We used BERT as the base learner in the active learning loop because it provided a strong and stable transformer baseline while keeping iterative retraining computationally feasible.
+This choice is also supported by prior evidence from a systematic review, which found that BERT is among the most effective transformer-based models for technical debt detection tasks~\cite{sutoyo2026self}.
+Since each active learning strategy requires repeated model updating across multiple annotation rounds, evaluating the full set of query strategies with every transformer architecture would substantially increase the computational cost of the study.
+Therefore, we used BERT for the active learning comparison and included RoBERTa and DeBERTa{-}v3 in the supervised benchmark to position the results against stronger Transformer baselines.

-To enhance the efficiency of the labeling process, we employed active learning with a BERT-based model that iteratively selects the most informative samples to be labeled.
-Several query strategies were explored to determine which approach yielded the best performance with minimal labeled data.
-Before training the supervised models, we applied minimal pre-processing techniques to clean and standardize the textual data.
-Specifically, we performed lowercasing and removed irrelevant characters such as code snippets and formatting tags.
+Several query strategies were explored to determine which approach achieves the best performance with minimal labeled data.
+Before training the models, we applied minimal preprocessing to clean and standardize the textual data, including lowercasing and removing irrelevant characters such as code snippets and formatting tags.

 After preprocessing, we trained and evaluated a comprehensive suite of classifiers.
-This included BERT with AL using various query strategies and the Random strategy as a baseline.
-In addition, to ensure a rigorous and relevant benchmark in our experiments, we selected machine learning and deep learning algorithms that have been widely adopted in recent research on SATD detection.
+This included BERT with active learning using various query strategies and Random Sampling as a baseline.
+In addition, to provide a rigorous benchmark, we included machine learning and deep learning algorithms widely adopted in SATD detection research.

-First, we referred to the comprehensive empirical study by Li et al. \cite{li2020identification}, who provided one of the most comprehensive empirical studies on SATD identification from issue tracker data.
-These include Support Vector Machine (SVM), Na\"ive Bayes (NB), k-Nearest Neighbors (kNN), Logistic Regression (LR), and Random Forest (RF), as well as their approach using Text CNN model.
-The inclusion of these traditional classifiers is motivated by their established effectiveness in text classification, as demonstrated in prior SATD research, and Li et al. \cite{li2020identification} further demonstrated that Text CNN outperforms traditional models for SATD detection by capturing local and contextually relevant textual patterns.